 In February 2013, Brian Emmett joined Imagine Canada in the unique role of the Chief Economist for Canada’s Charitable and Nonprofit Sector.
 Read more.

-The office of the Chief Economist for Canada’s Charitable and Nonprofit Sector is made possible through funding received by the Bank of Montreal, The Counselling Foundation of Canada, The Muttart Foundation, and an anonymous donor.
+The office of the Chief Economist for Canada’s Charitable and Nonprofit Sector is made possible through funding received by The Counselling Foundation of Canada, Muttart Foundation, and an anonymous donor.